 Covenant House

-Our partnership with Covenant House helps support young adults facing homelessness, 40% of whom are from the LGBTQIA+ community.
+The Council’s partnership with Covenant House helps support young adults facing homelessness, 40% of whom are from the LGBTQIA+ community.
 Covenant House provides a safe haven for 18- to 24-year-olds, putting them on a path to independence and transforming their lives.

-Kinecta donated $5,000 to the fundraising event A Night of Covenant House Stars, and is currently sponsoring a Financial Literacy Series, setting up youth who complete the program with a $500 savings account.
+The Council is currently sponsoring a Financial Literacy Series, setting up youth who complete the program with a $500 savings account.

 Operation Progress